Credible Messengers: Why 'Who' Matters as Much as 'What'

 Moving from 'Risk' to 'Resilience'

-Our mentoring isn't just about keeping kids out of trouble; it's about building them up.
-As discussed in our post on Emotional Intelligence, we use the trust built through the Credible Messenger model to teach vital self-regulation and decision-making skills.
+Pathways mentoring isn't just about keeping kids out of trouble; it's about building them up.
+As discussed in our post on Emotional Intelligence, we use the trust built through the Credible Messenger model to transmit vital self-regulation and decision-making skills.

 "A mentor is a brain to pick, an ear to listen, and a push in the right direction.
 A Credible Messenger is all of that, plus the map to get there."